What Is One of the Best Tech Stocks to Hold for the Next 10 Years?

 *Stock Advisor returns as of December 1, 2025

-John Ballard has positions in Nvidia.
-The Motley Fool has positions in and recommends Alphabet and Nvidia.
+John Ballard has no position in any of the stocks mentioned.
+The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.